For decades Hong Kong has been the gateway to Asia. However, there is a new challenger for the title and it is just across the border – Shenzhen.

 Shenzhen’s success is built largely on its location and establishment as China’s premier Special Economic Zone (SEZ).
 Despite the youth of the city, statistics and facts underline this achievement.

-Shenzhen has earned the title of China’s most economically competitive city (Chinese Academy of Social Sciences), attracting 51.5 billion yuan of foreign direct investment in 2018.
-It houses the 8th largest stock market in the world with a market capitalization of $3.36 trillion.
+Shenzhen has earned the title of China’s most economically competitive city (Chinese Academy of Social Sciences), attracting $2.67 billion of foreign direct investment in 2022.
+It houses the 6th largest stock market in the world with a market capitalization of $4.5 trillion (as of Aug 2023).
 It has the world’s fourth largest container port and China’s fourth largest airport for cargo.

 Shenzhen is also identified as China’s Silicon Valley, being home to over 14,000 high-tech companies, including technology giants Huawei, Lenovo, DJI and Tencent.
 However, the numerous world-class organisations are matched by a burgeoning number of startups, all vying to come up with the next great innovation.